 The international conference “Maqdala at 150” will take place during four days, from April 10 to April 13, 2018, in parallel to the historical events that led to the fall of Maqdala and the death of Tewodros II.
-The conference will be organized by Gondar University on its campus in partnership with three other universities: Debre Tabor University, Amba Maqdala University.
+The conference will be organized at the premises of Gondar University, Debre Tabor University and Amba Maqdala University.
 Additionally seven other Amhara universities will actively participate in its preparation, funding and running: Bahir Dar University, Debre Birhan University, Injibara University, Debarq University, Debre Markos University, Wello University and Weldiya University.

 While the main focus of the conference is an historical episode, the academic profile of the participants shall include historians as well as experts in folklore studies, literature, archaeology, anthropology, philology and political sciences and also intellectuals and heritage professionals.